Spyware007/Animating-Buttons/README.md

 Note: Replace `github_username` with your actual GitHub username.

- - Keep these points in mind before you begin
+6. Keep these points in mind before you begin. ❗❗

 | Note  ❗❗                                                                                        |
 |-------------------------------------------------------------------------------------------------|
 | Make sure to align your button centered horizontally as well as vertically.                     |